woojiahao/java-spotify-wrapper/README.md

 # Java Spotify Wrapper
 Simple to use Java wrapper for the [Spotify web API](https://developer.spotify.com/documentation/web-api/)

+**IMPORTANT:** The library is still under development, you can check out what needs to be completed in the [checklist below.](https://github.com/woojiahao/java-spotify-wrapper#checklist) Only some of the endpoints and authentication flow has been completed.

 ## Contents
 1. [Anonymous Access](https://github.com/woojiahao/java-spotify-wrapper#anonymous-access)
 2. [Sample Usage](https://github.com/woojiahao/java-spotify-wrapper#sample-usage)